0z-cloud/vx/README.md

 ### Vault Storages

-    - [x] Internal Contract Model Vault storage based on Ansible-Vault and simple interface, uses for manage the zero levels necessary shared logins and passwords constraints, and also product specific settings, which possible to be shared by groups, by inventories, regions, sectors, zones, environments, and placements like ACL, - represents are same shared pieces of security cake, - For example, one command implements a feature for dev[1-3] environments, and have only access by security violation policy interface, only to part of vault where stored his credentials, which able perform operations only on dev environments, after the task completes, team lead as an example, who has more access level, and can from same commit run chain pipeline to stage environment, with separated per each user credentials container level.
+    - [x]  The Internal Contract Model Vault, based on Ansible-Vault and a simple interface, uses the necessary generic login and password restrictions to manage zero levels, as well as product-specific settings, that can be shared across groups, by inventories, by regions, by sectors, by zones, environments and placements such as ACLs are the same common pieces of the security pie - For example, one command implements a feature for dev[1-3] environments, and has access only through the security breach policy interface, only the part of the repository where his credentials, which can only perform operations in development environments, after the task is completed, the team leader as an example, who has a higher access level, and can from one pipeline of the commit execution chain to a staging environment, with a separate credential for each user level.

             Please README in Vx component documentation.